 Contrary to the Vozi, Misko, this catchphrase is used by drivers, and it’s addressed to passengers.
 It can be a great answer to a Vozi, Misko if you’re in a car with a bunch of your friends and you’re a designated driver!

-Of course, don’t drive faster than allowed.
-Treat it like a game of outsmarting!
+Of course, don’t actually drive faster than allowed.

 –Nikada oni mene ne mogu toliko malo da plate koliko ja mogu malo da radim!

 Jagode u grlu (literally: The Strawberries in the Throat)